sdegutis/sdegutis.github.io/index.md

 **Aren't these books outdated if they're so old?**

-These books are about truths which don't change; thus most of them are still in print today by major Catholic publishers.
-Mystical City of God alone goes for $90 and is published by TAN.
+These books are about truths which don't change, so most of them are still in print today by major Catholic publishers.
+Mystical City of God alone goes for $160, published and sold by TAN Books ([link](https://www.tanbooks.com/mystical-city-of-god.html)).

-**How do I copy a book to my phone?**
+**How do I copy one of these books to my phone?**

 The PDF books can be opened on an iPhone in the Books app: Open the PDF below in Safari, click the Share button, and click "Copy to Books".
 Android probably has something similar.